code-423n4/2023-12-revolutionprotocol/README.md

 ## Attack ideas (Where to look for bugs)

-The main difference between Revolution and Nouns DAO is that we auction off community created art instead of a generated PFP.
+The main complexity compared to vanilla Nouns DAO is that we auction off community created art instead of a generated PFP, and we pay creators a share of raised funds.
 So - focusing on ways in which the `CultureIndex` -> `VerbsToken` -> `VerbsAuctionHouse` flow can be attacked, or DOS'd to prevent community intent from manifesting is a good start.
+Additionally, exploring creator payment or governance token accumulation attack vectors is a solid start.

 ### Where to start

 Begin by examining the access control and permissions for these contracts that make up the art piece to AuctionHouse flow, such as the CultureIndex.
 It’s essential to ensure that access is tightly constrained and locked down to prevent unauthorized or malicious activities.
 Next, ensure the logic and flow of the system does not have any gaps or unexpected edge cases.
 This step is foundational to the system’s security.
+Also, the TokenEmitter contract's ownership and permissions to prevent takeover.

 ### [CultureIndex](https://github.com/code-423n4/2023-12-collective/blob/main/packages/revolution-contracts/src/CultureIndex.sol) attacks